CodeForCheck/BMM/README.md

 # Supplementary material

-Due to company confidentiality requirements, the data cannot be copied or shared outside in any way.
-So we can only provide here a complete description of our experimental process and part of the code, which we hope will help you to review our work.
+In this supplemental material, we describe in detail the complete experimental process, including data collection, data pre-processing, model training and testing.
+We hope it can help you to review our manuscript.

 # Data collection
 ## scripts